ReponseD/kss-v2/README_SETUP.md

-# KSS Updates System - Setup Guide
+# KSS CMS - Complete Setup Guide

 ## Overview
-The KSS Updates System is a comprehensive content management system that allows the KSS media team to manage news articles, blogs, announcements, and gallery images.
-The system includes a user-friendly admin panel and a public-facing frontend.
+The KSS CMS is a comprehensive content management system that converts your static HTML website into a fully dynamic, database-driven site.
+The media team can log in from any computer, update content remotely, and see changes reflected live on https://www.kagaramasec.org/ without touching local files.

+**Key Features:**
+- ✅ Secure admin login system
+- ✅ Manage News, Blogs, and Announcements
+- ✅ Upload and organize Gallery images
+- ✅ Edit Homepage sections and banners
+- ✅ All data stored in MySQL database
+- ✅ File uploads stored on server
+- ✅ Responsive admin panel
+- ✅ Production-ready security

 ## Features
 - **Content Management**: Create, edit, and manage news, blogs, and announcements